serenity-is/docs/tutorials/multi_tenancy/securing_tenant_selection.md

 > Unless otherwise specified, all fields are insertable and updatable.

 If user doesn't have tenant administration permission, we remove *TenantId* from the list of auto-determined editable fields.

-## Letting Tenant2 User Creating a New User in His Tenant